We are proud to support these projects working hard to support communities and protect precious natural and cultural resources.

-CARE for the Cape & Islands was founded in 2012 by Jill Talladay as a grassroots organization to engage visitors and residents in ways to help preserve and protect the natural environment, cultural, and historical treasures of Cape Cod, Martha’s Vineyard, and Nantucket.
+CARE for the Cape & Islands was founded in 2012 by Jill Talladay as a grassroots organization to engage visitors and residents to preserve and protect the natural environment, culture, and history of Cape Cod, Martha’s Vineyard, and Nantucket.
+To date, CARE has:

-The Destination Stewardship Center’s mission is to help protect the world’s distinctive places by supporting wisely managed tourism and enlightened destination stewardship.
+The Destination Stewardship Center’s (DSC) mission is to help protect the world’s distinctive places by supporting wisely managed tourism and enlightened destination stewardship.
 The program’s goal is to help people find the resources they need to achieve that mission.
-The DSC's website provides information on the ways tourism can help – or hurt – distinctive places around the world.